 Vieira identifies 22 films as hallmarks of the pre-Code era: The Trial of Mary Dugan, The Cock-Eyed World, The Divorcee, Hell’s Angels, Little Caesar, The Public Enemy, Dracula, Frankenstein, A Free Soul, Possessed, Scarface, Red-Headed Woman, Call Her Savage, Island of Lost Souls, The Sign of the Cross, She Done Him Wrong, So This Is Africa, Baby Face, The Story of Temple, Drake, Convention City, Queen Christina, and Tarzan and His Mate.

-Three of these: Little Caesar, Red-Headed Woman, and Baby Face will show on TCM April 28.
+Three of these: Little Caesar, Red-Headed Woman, and Baby Face, will show on TCM on April 28.
 One has undertones of homosexuality, two have working-class women using sex to get ahead, and all three are hilarious and entertaining.
 They make modern-day movies look downright cloistered.